microsoft/sqllinuxlabs/containers/readme.md

 ```
 http:<host IP>:5000
 ```
->Note: If you are running this in an Azure VM, the host IP is the Azure VM IP.
+>Note: If you are running this in an Azure VM, the host IP is the Azure VM Public IP.
 You will also need to open port 5000 external traffic. [go here to learn how to open ports in Azure VMs](/open_azure_vm_port)

 ![DockerComposeUp.PNG](/Media/Container-DockerComposeUp.png)